5 High-Protein Mediterranean Recipes for Under $1 a Serving

 Instructions

-1. Dice and sauté onion, carrot, and garlic in a little olive oil.
+1. Dice and sauté the onion, carrot, and garlic in a small amount of olive oil.

 2. Add lentils, tomatoes, and herbs.
 Crush the tomatoes in the pan with a wooden spoon.

-3. Cover with water or vegetable stock and simmer until the lentils are soft (~45 minutes).
+3. Cover with vegetable stock and simmer until the lentils are soft (~45 minutes).

-4. Season and finish with a splash of red wine vinegar or olive oil and crusty bread.
+4. Season and finish with a splash of red wine vinegar, olive oil and crusty bread.

 2. "Pasta e Ceci" (Chickpea & Pasta Stew)